top of page

 Small Group Tour versus Large Group Tour

-Recommendation: The vehicle is what you are going to spend between four - nine hours in depeneding on your depatrue point, don't be afraid to enquire with the tour operator as to what they have.
+Recommendation: The vehicle is what you are going to spend between four - nine hours in depending on your departure point, don't be afraid to enquire with the tour operator as to what they have.

 Do you prefer tours with few people or larger groups?